Hramchenko/ResNetM/README.md

 # ResNetM

-PyTorch model inference with MACE library
+PyTorch model inference with MACE library.

+This repo contains code for Run your PyTorch model on Android GPU using libMACE.